What is institutional financial aid?

 AUC is committed to equally serving our students and accordingly, we have specific standards and rules that are fair to all students.
 We ensure equality in all decisions based on the documents and information provided by the student.

-Why do I not receive notifications from the Financial Aid Office?
+Why do I not receive notifications from the office of student financial affairs and scholarships?
 Can I be added to the mailing list?

 Our office does not have a mailing list of students.
-It is the student’s responsibility to contact the Student Services Centre (SSC) to ensure that email addresses provided for both student and parent are accurate.
+It is the student’s responsibility to contact the Student Services Centre (SSC) or the Registrar Office to ensure that email addresses provided for both student and parent are accurate.

-Why doesn’t the Financial Aid office send announcements or notifications regarding the application dates and deadlines?
+Why doesn’t the office of student financial affairs and scholarships send announcements or notifications regarding the application dates and deadlines?

 Who takes the final decision on the financial aid being awarded?